EC-Video-Project/videoproject.api/serverless-framework/README.md

 authorAvatar: 'https://avatars1.githubusercontent.com/u/13742415?s=200&v=4'
 -->

+Run this API locally by running: `npm run dev`
+Behind the scenes, this is using the serverless-offline framework to emulate API gateway and Lambda.

 # Serverless Framework Node HTTP API on AWS

 This template demonstrates how to make a simple HTTP API with Node.js running on AWS Lambda and API Gateway using the Serverless Framework.